Breastfeeding Your Baby With Food Allergies or Intolerances

 That’s why trying to figure out what’s wrong with them can be challenging when it comes to babies with food allergies or intolerances.
 There are so many symptoms and so much conflicting information online.

 That’s why Free to Feed is here to help you navigate these uncharted waters.
 Free to Feed started because there was a lack of science-based facts on babies with food allergies or intolerances.
 We’ve built a community of support and information on this growing issue.

-And sometimes the medical field pushes formula, which is fine for some mothers, but others have their hearts set on breastfeeding.
+And sometimes the medical field pushes formula, which is fine for some, but others have their hearts set on breastfeeding.

 There’s also a big difference between infant food allergies and infant food intolerances.
 Read more from us on our blog, What You Need to Know About Infant Allergies.

 And as always, along with educating yourself, we recommend working with your baby’s medical team.
 Dr. Trill is a molecular biologist – not a pediatrician.
 She’s had two babies with severe allergies and has helped hundreds of mama’s just like you.

 Let’s start with the most common food allergies in breastfed babies.

 The Most Common Food Allergies and Intolerances in Breastfed Babies